MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-42/README.md

 ## Instructions:

 1. check you have relevent modules with `requirements.txt`
-2. to download and preprocess data, navigate to the scripts directory in terminal and run `run_scripts.py` which runs all scripts (excluding those requiring webscraping or api keys)
+2. to download and preprocess data, navigate working directory to the scripts folder in terminal and run `run_scripts.py` which runs all scripts (excluding those requiring webscraping or api keys)
 3. for feature analysis, run `analysis_properties.ipynb` (Question 1)
 4. to get a forecast of prices, run `forecasting.ipynb` (Question 2)
 5. for the most liveable and affordable suburbs, run `affordability.ipynb` and `liveability.ipynb` (Question 3)
-6. for visualisation, run `geopandas_visualsations.ipynb` and `visualise_ors.ipynb` (note `visualise_ors.ipynb` requires an api key for certain blocks of code)
+6. for visualisation, run `geopandas_visualsations.ipynb` and `visualise_ors.ipynb` (note `visualise_ors.ipynb` requires an api key for certain blocks of code and is optional to run)
 7. to get the tool dataset, run `toolsetup.py` (note this first requires running of steps 4 and 5 for the necessary datasets)
 8. to use the tool, run `tooluse.py`
+9. Run `summary.ipynb` for the summary (note this first requires running of steps 1 to 5)